bneil/bneil.github.io/content/resume.md

 ------

 ### Experience

-**REBRIC** *CTO Co-Founder* __Nov 2016 to Present__<br/>
+**Compliable** *CTO Co-Founder* __Sept 2020 to Present__<br/>

-- Worked in creating a platform from the ground up for a number of pivotes
-- Manage a team of highly impressive engineers
-- Engage daily in coffee drinking and long stares at the monitor
-- Helped drive growth through a pandemic to a startup
+Same role just now with a new compliarific name!
 **Technical Toolset** Docker, Aws Stack, Go

+**REBRIC** *Chief Technical Officer* __Nov 2016 to Sept 2020__ <br/>

+- Lead the long-term technical strategy development and tactical execution of those strategies at Rebric
+- Directed technical teams and resources in solutions for design, development and delivery services to benefit the buisness
+- Developed a road map to optimize the rollout of the Rebric infrastructure
+- Launched development, testing and production environments for all Rebric infrastructure
+- Articulated a clear vision, to drive technical discussions throughout the SDLC lifecycle to be in parity with the buisness

+**Technical Toolset** Docker, Jenkins, Ambassador, Play, Rust, Go Microservices, OpenFaas, GCP, AWS.

 **REBRIC** *Senior Consultant* __Nov 2016 to Feb 2020__<br/>